Google Analytics can help in many ways, by telling you how your website is performing.

 In this article, we will be talking about Bounce Rate and Exit Rate.
 What they are, what differentiates them, and how these metrics can help us.

-Let’s see what I am talking about!
+Let’s see what we are talking about!

 What is bounce rate?